MannLabs/alphadia/README.md

 AlphaDIA can be installed on Windows, macOS and Linux.
 Please choose the preferred installation:

-* [**One-click GUI install:**](#one-click-gui) Choose this installation if you only want the GUI and/or keep things as simple as possible.
+* [**One-click GUI installation:**](#one-click-gui-install) Choose this installation if you only want the GUI and/or keep things as simple as possible.
 Currently available for **mac** and **windows**.

-* [**Developer install:**](#developer) Choose this installation if you are familiar with CLI tools, Conda and Python.
-This installation allows access to all available features of AlphaDIA and even allows to modify its source code directly.
-Generally, the developer version of AlphaDIA outperforms the precompiled versions which makes this the installation of choice for high-throughput experiments.
+* [**Library and CLI installation:**](#library-and-cli-install) Choose this installation if you want to use alphaDIA as a library or its command-line interface.
+You need to be familiar with CLI tools, Conda and Python.
+It allows access to all available features of alphaDIA.

+* [**Developer installation:**](docs/installation.md#developers-install) This installation allows to modify alphaDIA's source code directly.
+Generally, the developer version of alphaDIA outperforms the precompiled versions which makes this the installation of choice for high-throughput experiments.

+* [**Docker installation:**](docs/installation.md#use-the-dockerized-version) Choose this for running alphaDIA in a Docker container, which is useful if you want to run it in a cloud environment.

-### One-click GUI install
+### One-click GUI installation

 You can download the latest release of alphaDIA [here](https://github.com/Mannlabs/alphadia/releases/latest).

 * **Windows** Download the latest `win-x64` build.
 Save it and double click it to install.
 If you receive a warning during installation click *Run anyway*.
 * **MacOS** Download the latest `darwin-arm64` build.
 Please note that alphaDIA currently requires an arm based M1/2/3 processor for the One-click installer.
 Save the installer and open the parent folder in Finder.
 Right-click or two finger click and select *open*.
 If you receive a warning during installation click *Open*.

-### Developer install

-AlphaDIA can also be installed in editable (i.e. developer) mode with a few `bash` commands.
-This allows to fully customize the software and even modify the source code to your specific needs.
-When an editable Python package is installed, its source code is stored in a transparent location of your choice.
+### Library and CLI installation
+If you want to use alphaDIA as a python library (e.g. for importing it into Jupyter notebooks) or only use the command-line interface, you can install alphaDIA via `pip`.

-#### 1. Prerequisite
+#### 1. Prerequisites
 Please make sure you have a valid installation of conda or miniconda.
 We recommend setting up miniconda as described on their [website](https://docs.conda.io/projects/miniconda/en/latest/).

-If you want to use or extend the GUI, please install NodeJS as described on their  [website](https://nodejs.org/en/download).

 If you want to use `.raw` files on Thermo instruments alphaRaw is required, which depends on Mono.
 You can find the mono installation instructions [here](https://www.mono-project.com/download/stable/#download-lin).
 A detailed guide to installing alphaRaw can be found [here](https://github.com/MannLabs/alpharaw#installation).